amsik/liquor-tree/README.md

   <script>
     import Vue from 'Vue'
-    import VueTree from 'vue-tree'
+    import LiquorTree from 'liquor-tree'

-    Vue.use(VueTree)
+    Vue.use(LiquorTree)

     export default {
       ...